Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Methods

 \section{Methods}

-In this section, we describe two important contributions of this work: a software package for generating arbitrarily long continual learning benchmarks and a conceptual disentangled learning framework accompanied by an example implementation.
-We would like to emphasize that this work aims to provide a new perspective on knowledge transfer in continual learning, and to propose new benchmarks for evaluating continual learning methods.
-Our implementation serves as a proof of concept, spotlighting the potential of equivariance learning, and is not intended as a practical method for general use.
+In this section, we describe in more detail the two main contributions of this work: a software package for generating continual learning benchmarks and a conceptual continual learning framework along with an example implementation.
+We would like to emphasize that our approach serves as a baseline and a proof of concept, showcasing the potential of \acrshort{dcl}, and is not intended as a practical method for general use.
+We see it as a first step towards efficient continual learning techniques that match humans in the ability to quickly generalize from very limited data and efficiently decompose \emph{any} classification problem into specific features that need to be explicitly memorized and general mechanisms that need to be learned.